 The US Census Bureau via the Department of Housing and Urban Development reports a series of metrics around new construction, including permits (granted before construction begins), starts (once ground is actually broken), and completions.
 Starts often fall before a recession officially begins, and bottom out at the end of the recession before gradually recovering.
 New housing starts dropped by 30% in April 2020, following a 19% decline in March, as quarantine brought construction to a halt in many areas.

 The National Association of Realtors now also publishes Median Sales Prices and Existing Home Sales, monthly.
-The number of existing homes sold was down 17.8% on a seasonally adjusted basis for April 2020, as transactions were disrupted by the quarantine.
-However, pricing still remained strong, with the median existing-home price up 7.4% year over year, with price increases in every region nationwide.
+The number of existing homes sold was up +20.7% on a seasonally adjusted basis for June 2020, as transactions rebounded from their steep drop off in April and May, though still down from the year prior.
+However, pricing remained strong, with the median existing-home price up +3.5% year over year, with price increases in every region nationwide.

-The NAR indicates that a general shortage in housing supply is driving price increases, while demand remains robust due to low-interest rates.
+The NAR continues to indicate that a general shortage in housing supply is driving price increases, while demand remains robust due to low-interest rates.
 Since the 2008 Great Recession, new construction has failed to keep pace with household growth, driving a housing shortage and pushing prices up.
+Properties sold in June were on the market on average for just 24 days, and 62% of properties sold were on the market for less than a month!

 Related Post: Is This a Good Time to Buy a House?